zhouzi/TheaterJS/README.md

 theater.write({ name: "call", [blink, true] });
 ```

-When this is scene will be played, the execution of the scenario will be "paused".
+When this scene is played, the execution of the scenario will be "paused".
 To play the next scene and continue the scenario, you will need to call `this.next()`.

 ```javascript